-The four Dadaab camps are Dagahaley, Ifo, Ifo 2 and Hagadera.
-The first three are located in Lagdera (Dadaab) district while Hagadera is located in the neighbouring Fafi district.
-There is a considerable difference between the old camps, established 1991 and 1992, and the new camps, established in 2011.
+The three Dadaab camps are Dagahaley, Ifo and Hagadera.
+The first two are located in Lagdera (Dadaab) district while Hagadera is located in the neighbouring Fafi district.
 A large part of the residents in the old camps (Ifo, Dagahaley, Hagadera) arrived in Dadaab in the 1990s and have children and grandchildren born in the camps.
-The old camps resemble naturally-grown towns and have developed into commercial hubs connecting north-eastern Kenya and southern Somalia.
-In contrast, most of the residents in the new camp, Ifo 2, came during the 2011 famine and are mainly pastoralists.
+The camps resemble naturally-grown towns and have developed into commercial hubs connecting north-eastern Kenya and southern Somalia.
+During the Horn of Africa famine in 2011, two camps, Ifo 2 and Kambioos were established to cater of the influx.
+These two camps have, however, been closed with the reduction of the numbers in Dadaab as a result of the voluntary return programme.

 Information for journalists, film-makers and researchers visiting Dadaab Refugee Camps